• Pandemic Photography

 Welcome to Light Matters, a blog about cameras and photography.

-I am Iain Hart, an amateur photographer based in Sydney.
+I am Iain Hart, an amateur photographer based in the Southern Highlands of New South Wales, Australia.
 I enjoy using cameras, collecting cameras, repairing cameras, and everything about these marvels of artistic and mechanical engineering.

 This blog is about fixing the cameras that join my collection, and also about my journey through life as a photographer.